microchip-pic-avr-examples/pic16f15244-bare-metal-i2c-mplab/README.md

 Similiarly, the `MSSP_WriteBlock` function sends the 7-bit address in `deviceADDR` to the client.
 If the client ACKs this address, then `memSize` bytes are sent from `blockMem`.

-If the client does not ACK, then the function returns false and no data is sent.
+If the client does not ACK, then the function returns false (and no data is sent).

 ### Reading Data from Clients